Guide

 Payday super may come into effect 1 July 2026, depending on a final government decision.
 This new measure would require employers to pay superannuation contributions with every payroll rather than quarterly.

-Consider how you might adapt your cash flow management and payroll processes to adapt to this change if the new ATO superannuation policy goes into effect.
+Think about how you will adjust your cash flow and payroll processes if the new ATO superannuation rules come into effect.

 What is the maximum super contribution base for 2025-26?